vitaly-t/decomment/README.md

 ##### options.ignore ⇒ RegExp | [RegExp,...]

 Takes either a single or an array of regular expressions to match against.

-All matching blocks are ignored, as well as any comment-like content inside them.
+All matching blocks are then skipped, as well as any comment-like content inside them.

 Examples: